graniticio/granitic/doc/ref/vld-operations.md

 #### Usage

-`EXT` allows complex checks that cannot be modelled using Granitic's rules and operations or require access to an external data source.
-For example, you might want to check if an email address is already being used by another user before allowing another user to claim it.
+`EXT` allows complex checks that cannot be modelled using Granitic's rules/operations or that require access to an external data source.
+For example, you might want to check if an email address is already being used by another user before allowing someone to claim it.

 The component that is used to perform the check must implement one of [validate.ExternalStringValidator](https://godoc.org/github.com/graniticio/granitic/validate#ExternalStringValidator), [validate.ExternalFloat64Validator](https://godoc.org/github.com/graniticio/granitic/validate#ExternalFloat64Validator) or